 It doesn’t take long to write a good design brief, but it is probably one of the most essential steps.
-There is no secret magic in making one, but we are happy to help our clients put together one.
-This is also the perfect chance to meet the teams and set the joint goals.
+There’s no secret magic used in making one, but we’re more than happy to help our clients out, especially as making a brief is also the perfect chance to meet the teams and set mutual goals.

-We work together with the customer’s team and end-users.
+We work with our customer’s team and end-users.
 We spend time on qualitative and quantitative research.
-If needed, we will go out there and observe the business and users or take the end-user role ourselves.
-We collect and analyse the data to make sure the product will do the right thing and fits the market.
+If needed, we will go out there ourselves to observe the business and users, or even take on the end-user role.
+We collect and analyse the data to make sure the product will fit the market and do exactly what it’s supposed to.

-Digital products are used in the real environment.
-Scenarios describe how and why personas use the application, whereas stories will focus on the functionality of the product itself.
-Storymapping helps to identify the minimum viable product.
+Digital products are used in real environments.
+Scenarios describe how and why different personas use various applications, whereas stories will focus on the functionality of the product itself.
+Story-mapping helps to identify the minimum viable product.

-The goal is to learn about the state-of-the-art in the field, who are competitors, what’s the value proposition and how can we build uniqueness for our clients.
+The goal here is to learn about the state-of-the-art in the field, who the competitors are, what the value proposition is, and how we can build a unique product for our clients.

-Here, we make the low-fidelity design that translates scenarios and stories into UX/UI flows and layouts of an actual digital interface.
-We iterate, test and change as much as we need to create consistency, ease of function, predictability – things that make the product easy to use.
+Here, we create a low-fidelity design that translates scenarios and stories into the UX/UI flows and layouts of an actual digital interface.
+We iterate, test and change as much as we need so we can create consistency, ease of function, and predictability – things that make the product easy to use.

-We add look-and-feel to the low-fidelity design – the colours, the visual identity and the specifics of the platforms like Android or iOS.
-As we’re using the design thinking process, this is a moment to prototype and test again.
+We add look and feel to the low-fidelity design – the colours, visual identity and specifics of platforms like Android or iOS.
+As we use the Design Thinking process, as this is the perfect moment to prototype, and test again.

 The goal of this step is to deliver design assets and guidelines to the engineering team.
-For our team, this means a 2-way communication so that despite technical limitations, the best of the best designs will be released with the product.
-Check out our engineering process for more.
+For our team, this means two-way communication, so only the best of the best designs will be released with the product, despite any technical limitations.
+Check out our engineering process for more!

-The secret sauce that most of our clients benefits their product management process.
+This is the secret ingredient that most of our clients benefit from in their product management process.
 In this step, we describe reusable UI elements and guidelines to be utilised in the future.
-That’s how we keep the product consistent and future updates effective.
+That’s how we keep the product consistent, and future updates effective.